 Bring your broth to a boil, stir in quinoa, cover and reduce heat to low.
 Let simmer for about 15 minutes or until all liquid is absorbed.

 While your quinoa is cooking chop your pears into small pieces, and coarsley chop your pecans.

 Finely chop your spinach.
 I like to roll it up in bunches and just kind of slice it up.

 Once the quinoa is cooked through remove it from the stove and transfer it into a nice big bowl and let it cool.
 (If you’re in a hurry you can pop it into the fridge to cool faster)

 While it is cooling whisk together your coconut oil, vinegar, lemon juice, agave, salt and pepper in a small bowl.

 When your quinoa has cooled, throw in your pecans, pears, and spinach.
 Pour your dressing over the top and toss to combine everything.

-Now it’s done!
+Now your pear and pecan quinoa salad is finished!
 Serve it up for a delicious lunch or eat it with your favorite main dish as a spectacular salad.